publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch99/m__us_usc_t15_s7306.md

     (b) __Exceptions__

-    Subsection (a) of this section does not require the release of—
+    Subsection (a) does not require the release of—

         (1) information described by [section 552(b) of title 5][/us/usc/t5/s552/b] or protected from disclosure by any other law of the United States; or

-        (2) information described in subsection (a) of this section by the National Institute of Standards and Technology or by a Team until the report required by [section 7307 of this title][/us/usc/t15/s7307] is issued.
+        (2) information described in subsection (a) by the National Institute of Standards and Technology or by a Team until the report required by [section 7307 of this title][/us/usc/t15/s7307] is issued.

     (c) __Protection of voluntary submission of information__